Aeolus Haohan: Overview

-Aeolus Haohan is the first vehicle that equipped with Dongfeng's "Mach DH-i" technology and it is world's first power-split + series-parallel hybrid system vehicle.
+The Haohan is the first vehicle equipped with Dongfeng's "Mach DH-i" technology, and uses a power-split + series-parallel hybrid system.
 The Haohan equips with hybrid-dedicated turbo petrol 1.5 liter engine that reaches thermal efficiency of 45.18%.
 The HEV model delivers 215 kW of combined power and 565 Nm of torque.
 The PHEV model offers a higher combined power of 265 kW and 615 Nm of torque.

 The Haohan's 4-speed series-parallel dual motor system, and can work together with the 1.5 liter turbo engine when the vehicle exceeds the speed of 110. km/h.
-The Haohan can reach 1300. km of range as claimed by the Dongfeng.
+The Haohan can reach 1300. km of range as claimed by Dongfeng.

-Aeolus L7
+Aeolus L7 and L8Y

 The Aeolus L7 was originally named Aeolus Haohan PHEV, and is essentially the PHEV version of the Haohan.
 The PHEV system includes a 1.5 liter turbo engine codenamed DFMC15TE3 developing 154 hp.
 The Aeolus L7 would feature the Mach PHREV technology by Dongfeng.
 The system features one planetary gearset, two sets of fixed-axis gears, and two synchronizers, allowing it to achieve multi-gear series-parallel and dual-mode power split.
 The result is a diverse use of hybrid systems with different modes including plug-in hybrid electric, range extended electric, and pure electric driving modes.

+A variant named the Aeolus L8Y is launched in August 2026.
+Essentially being a rebadged L7.